-Defendant, State of Kansas, filed a motion to stay discovery (ECF.
-No. 8) pending a ruling on its motion to dismiss (ECF No. 6).
-Plaintiff, Destiny Woltkamp, has not filed a response to the motion to stay discovery, and the time for doing so under D. Kan.
+Defendants Nicolaus Ball, Charles Nance, Lindsey Wildermuth, Irene Silva, and Gay Savino, have filed a motion to stay discovery and other pretrial proceedings (ECF No. 60) pending a ruling on their motion to dismiss the complaint, or in the alternative, for summary judgment (ECF No. 58).
+Neither plaintiff nor the other named defendant, Beverly Jackson, has filed a response to the motion to stay discovery and pretrial proceedings, and the time for doing so under D. Kan.
 R. 6.1(d) has run.
 The motion is granted.

 D. Kan.
 Rule 7.4 provides: "If a responsive brief or memorandum is not filed within the Rule 6.1(d) time requirements, the court will consider and decided the motion as an uncontested motion.
 Ordinarily, the court will grant the motion without further notice."
 Although the court could grant the motion solely on the ground that it is unopposed, the court will briefly address the merits of the motion.
 It has long been the general policy in the District of Kansas not to stay discovery even if a dispositive motion is pending.1 But four exceptions to this policy are recognized.
-A discovery stay may be appropriate if: (1) the case is likely to be finally concluded via the dispositive motion; (2) the facts sought through discovery would not affect the resolution of the dispositive motion; (3) discovery on all issues posed by the complaint would be wasteful and burdensome; or (4) the dispositive motion raises issues as to the defendant's immunity from suit.2 The decision whether to stay discovery rests in the sound discretion of the district court.3 As a practical matter, this calls for a case-by-case determination.
+A discovery stay may be appropriate if: (1) the case is likely to be finally concluded via the dispositive motion; (2) the facts sought through discovery would not affect the resolution of the dispositive motion; (3) discovery on all issues posed by the complaint would be wasteful and burdensome; or (4) the dispositive motion raises issues as to a defendant's immunity from suit.2 The decision whether to stay discovery rests in the sound discretion of the district court.3 As a practical matter, this calls for a case-by-case determination.